eao5xc/eao5xc/README.md

 Hi, i'm Emmanuel!
 I am an aspiring software engineer who is passionate about creating technology to elevate people.

-I am currently attending the University of Virginia on track to graduate with a mojor degree in Computer and Electrical Engineering, as well as a minor degree in Computer Science and Applied Mathematics.
+I am currently attending the University of Virginia on track to graduate with a major in Computer and Electrical Engineering, as well as a minor in Computer Science and Applied Mathematics.

 ##### You can find me around on the web 🌎: